scott-huberty/eyelinkio/_sources/usage.rst.txt

 Reading an EDF file
 ~~~~~~~~~~~~~~~~~~~

-You can read EyeLink EDF files using the :func:`~eyelinkio.edf.read_edf` function, which
+You can read EyeLink EDF files using the :func:`~eyelinkio.edf.read.read_edf` function, which
 returns an :class:`~eyelinkio.EDF` instance.

 .. code:: python